teamed/teamed.io/pages/join.md

 ---
 layout: plain
-title: "Hire Me"
+title: "Join Us"
-permalink: /hire.html
+permalink: /join.html
 description:
-  In order to hire you, we have to collect this basic information
+  In order to hire you, we have to collect this basic information.
 keywords:
   - hire software developer
   - remote programmer hire